Dwarf Kingsville Boxwood Care Guide

 This widely sought-after cultivar is highly prized for its leathery, tiny leaves (about ¼"), dense growth habit, and rough, aged-looking bark which is so valued by bonsai growers.
 The branches are horizontal growers which gives the tree an even older appearance.

 Boxwood enjoys being outdoors in summer and being protected from freezing in winter, ideally in a cool indoor or greenhouse environment with root protection.
-Alternatively they can be brought inside during winter.
+Alternatively they can be brought inside during winter for proper Boxwood tree care.

 Both droughts and prolonged rainy periods can cause damage to the Dwarf Kingsville.